Turkish Digital Music Hackathon Helps Spur Innovation in Yandex Music

 The winning team demonstrated their knowledge and talent by developing a prototype for how music streaming can be combined with users' location to provide new ways to discover music and interact with others.
 The two runners-up created a novel way of sharing music with friends, and innovatively described a social listening experience that could be shared with others in real time.
 Two additional projects worthy of special mention included a solution for discovering and supporting local independent musicians and a game-like app for sharing and finding music based on location.

 “The Online Music Hackathon by Yandex was an amazing opportunity for our students, especially during these difficult times.
 Bringing our alumni into the competition brought additional perspectives to the event.
 We are proud that Özyeğin University was selected to host this hackathon that connected our students and alumni with Yandex experts.
 It was a great learning experience for all participants.
 We look forward to further partnership opportunities with Yandex,” says Melda Çakıcı Alpaydın, Director of Sectoral Education & Professional Development at Özyeğin University.

 “Open innovation and collaborative product prototyping with external communities are required to create relevant digital services.
 This is especially important when operating in global markets.
 Thanks to Özyeğin University, we have established a great R&D collaboration between Yandex and the extremely talented students and graduates in Turkey.
-This will help us innovate our existing products and create new meaningful experiences for music lovers across different cultures,” says Aleksas Drozdovskis, Head of Strategy and Innovation at Yandex Music.
+This will help us innovate our existing products and create new meaningful experiences for music lovers across different cultures,” says Aleksas Drozdovskis, Chief Strategy Officer and Global Product R&D, Yandex Media Services.

 Yandex Music has always been committed to staying ahead of the curve.
 Launched 10 years ago, Russia's most popular audio streaming service is now available in 14 countries and makes personalized recommendations of its 65 million music tracks and 100,000 podcast episodes to its 20 million users per month.